xinyanh4701/apcsa-writeups/06-arrays.md

 <img src="writeup-images/apcsa-mistake-25.png" width="70%">
 </p>

 For the first question, I wasn't completely sure what the question was asking.
 I do know that the method `s()` returns an array of String.
 The only options I am left is `return {"apple", "banana", "orange"};` and `return new String[] {"apple", "banana", "orange"};`.
 I chose the first option because I thought `words` already had an array with values.
 However, my assumption turned into a mistake. `String[] words` didn't actually have an array with values mentioned.
-You would need to return a new String array because
+You would need to return a new String array because you want `words` to have an array of values you specifically want and changing the values of each element is more difficult to do.

 <p align="center">